gramineproject/graphene/README.md

 Wiki page: <https://github.com/oscarlab/graphene/wiki>.

-### 2-1.
-BUILD WITH INTEL:registered: SGX SUPPORT
+### 2.2 BUILD WITH INTEL:registered: SGX SUPPORT

-To build Graphene Library OS with Intel SGX support, run "make SGX=1" instead of "make".
-"DEBUG=1" can be used to build with debug symbols.
-Using "make SGX=1" in the test or regression directory will automatically generate the enclave signatures (in .sig files).
+2.1.1 Prerequisites

+(1) Generating signing keys
 A 3072-bit RSA private key (PEM format) is required for signing the enclaves.
-The default enclave key is placed in 'host/Linux-SGX/signer/enclave-key.pem', or the key can be specified through environment variable 'SGX_ENCLAVE_KEY' when building Graphene with Intel SGX support.
 If you don't have a private key, create it with the following command:

     openssl genrsa -3 -out enclave-key.pem 3072

+You could put the generated enclave key to the default place'host/Linux-SGX/signer/enclave-key.pem', or the key can be specified through environment variable 'SGX_ENCLAVE_KEY' when building Graphene with Intel SGX support.

 After signing the enclaves, users may ship the application files with the built Graphene Library OS, along with a SGX-specific manifest (.manifest.sgx files) and the signatures, to the Intel SGX-enabled hosts.

+(2) Installing Intel SGX SDK and driver
 The Intel SGX Linux SDK is required for running Graphene Library OS.
 Download and install from the official Intel github repositories:

    - <https://github.com/01org/linux-sgx>